freest-lang/freest-lang.github.io/getting started/linear-channels.md

   check out the [Prelude]({{ site.url }}{{ site.baseurl }}/documentation/prelude) documentation
   page.

-To implement a client of our `MathServer` is to follow the protocol (specified by the session type).
+To implement a client of our `MathService` is to follow the protocol (specified by the session type).
 A very effective tip on programming with channels in FreeST is to **always program around the session type**.
 If you focus on your protocols, you give priority to designing how you structure your processes, and then the implementation will come naturally by following said protocol.

-Let us begin implementing a simple `MathServer` client that wants the negation of `5`.
+Let us begin implementing a simple `MathService` client that wants the negation of `5`.
 Looking at the session type, our first step is to select an option (between `Negate` and `IsZero`):
 ```
-mathClient : MathServer -> Int
+mathClient : MathService -> Int
 mathClient c0 =
   let c1 = select Negate c0 in
   ...